Gauge anomaly cancellation in chiral gauge theories: Conclusion

+and showed arguments to support the vanishing of both sides, independently.
+In one case (l.h.s.) we considered the expectation value of a fermionic/bosonic operator $\left( D_{\mu}\right) _{ab}J_{b}^{\mu}$ and showed that it vanishes.
+On the other side of the equation, we had the expectation value of a completely bosonic operator $\mathcal{A}_{a}(A_{\mu})$, which was shown to be also zero.
+In both demonstrations we have something in common: gauge invariance of the \textit{bosonic} measure.
+So, gauge invariance at quantum level seems to be determined by the behaviour of the fluctuations of the $A_{\mu}$ field.
+The conclusion is that gauge invariance of the fermionic measure does not seems to be important to guarantee gauge invariance of the full theory.
+It seems that gauge invariance is much more resistant than it is usually supposed.

+However, we showed that there are signs indicating that the precise mechanisms behind the cancelling of the gauge anomaly in the abelian and non-abelian cases are very distinct.
+The cancellation of the anomaly in the abelian case seems to be a consequence of the Dyson-Schwinger equations extended to the Wess-Zumino fields.
+This could indicate that the anomaly should be dealt with as a subsidiary condition (similar to what happens in the case of a Proca model, when we obtain $\partial_{\mu}A^{\mu}$ as a consistency condition).
+This seems not to be the situation in the non-abelian case.
+What is the true mechanism behind the cancellation of the non-abelian anomaly is a question that deserves to be investigated further.

+The chiral anomaly was shown not to be cancelled on the basis of the arguments that we presented.
+Although the proof is quite trivial, it is very important to stress this fact explicitly, because this anomaly has deep phenomenological implications (in an opposite way to the gauge anomaly, which is only used to find inconsistencies in the theory).
+It remains possibly different from zero, both in the vector and in the chiral cases.

 The functional formalism points out the origin of the gauge anomaly and a road for its formal cancellation.
 Restoration of gauge symmetry implies a null expectation value for the anomaly.
 This cancellation suggests that anomalies are not an obstacle to the quantization of theories involving chiral fermions.
 The usual argument is that anomalies destroy Slavnov-Taylor identities, necessary to relate renormalization constants and prove the renormalizability of the theory.
 On the basis of our results, there is no reason to believe that Slavnov-Taylor identities are not preserved in a gauge anomalous theory.
 A detailed analysis of the perturbative renormalization procedure under this new perspective would be very important and will be considered in detail in the future.
+We already began to investigate it by considering insertions of the gauge anomaly in arbitrary gauge invariant correlators.
+Their vanishing points in the direction of a null anomaly in the physical subspace.
+However, we must also obtain progress in the gauge non-invariant case, if we want to understand the full dynamics of the gauge field in a so called gauge anomalous theory.

+One can see that the main difference between the vector case (coupling to both chiralities) and the chiral case (coupling to just one of them) is that gauge invariance can be maintained at all steps of the quantization in the vector case, even before quantizing the gauge field.
+In the chiral case, this is not so.
+One has to go through the complete quantization of the theory to see gauge invariance again.
+But it seems to be present there, in the end.